25 High School Summer Engineering Programs in 2025

 Application Deadline: N/A

-The Milwaukee School of Engineering’s (MSOE) Women in Engineering summer program offers female students in grades 10 through 12 the chance to explore a variety of engineering disciplines, including:
+The Milwaukee School of Engineering’s (MSOE) Women in Technology summer program is a week-long residential camp offering female students in grades 10 through 12 the chance to explore a variety of engineering disciplines, including:

 - Architectural engineering